 Your pediatrician may set aside a specific day of the week for vaccinations.
 Check before making an appointment what days they vaccinate, so as to not waste a trip.

 Other venues for vaccination

-Some local provincial governments or lower level local governments may have special programs tailored for their area.
+Some local provincial governments or lower-level local governments may have special programs tailored for their area.
 For example, in 2018 Bali is a pilot project for Japanese Encephalitis vaccination, and kids 9 months to 15 years of age can be immunized for free.

-Certain vaccines may be out of stock for long periods of time due to various reason.
+Certain vaccines may be out of stock for long periods of time due to various reasons.
 It is best to not delay vaccinating while stocks are available.
 You may also want to discuss alternatives with your pediatrician.

 In 2016, a large scandal involving fake vaccines and at least 14 hospitals came to light.
 If you have any concerns, your pediatrician can review with you the authenticity of their supply.
-They should be able to produce the original packaging, lot and batch number.
+They should be able to produce the original packaging, lot, and batch number.

 Got any questions?
 Did we miss anything?
 Feel free to get in touch on Expat Indo Forum!